-You might enjoy a wide range of foods, so it's fine to offer them to your guests.
+You may be someone who enjoys a wide range of unique or unusual foods, and it's fine to offer them to your guests.
 If you serve unusual dishes during your party, have some more familiar offerings for those guests who aren't as adventurous as you.
 Provide information for foods that have a story or special ingredients.

 As a good host, you should have plenty of other options for them to suit the diets of your guests.
 You may even want to ask the guests to state dietary restrictions on the RSVP card.